 Placements Profiles and Experiences

-As part of the school's inaugural Paid Placement Scheme in the spring semester of 2020/21, we asked our placement students on this scheme to provide both a written and video blog to talk about their experiences.
+As part of the school's Paid Placement Scheme, we asked our placement students to provide both a written and video blog to talk about their experiences.

 I developed a number of skills over the course of my placement which will be incredibly useful to me moving forward.
 I feel very fortunate that I was able to learn the skill of research by working alongside Professor James Cockayne and being mentored in the process.
 The placement has led me to understand what it means to work towards a defined research output as well as teaching me how to do so efficiently and comprehensively.
 Furthermore, I now have a working knowledge of the legal and policy environment of modern slavery, which was completely unknown to me before.
 Overall, these skills and learned experiences will benefit me in a number of careers, not just research.

 For anyone considering a similar placement, I would say that transferable skills might be more important for your application than prior knowledge of the field.
 I didn’t have any experience with modern slavery before being chosen for the placement, but I applied on the basis of skills I already had - and made the most of such a valuable opportunity to work closely with an expert and be active in learning as much as possible.

 Research Assistant on Witchcraft trials of Lancashire and Essex/East Anglia, with Dr David Stevens (Spring 2021)

 As someone who aspired to go onto postgraduate study, one of my major concerns was how I was going to gain the research experience top universities wanted.
 I was therefore thrilled when I received an email from the School of Politics and International Relations advertising 15 placements that could potentially give me this experience, as part of their inaugural placements programme.